yianan261/Multi_GPU_TRAINING_OPTIMIZATION/README.md

 ## Introduction
 Training machine learning models efficiently across multiple GPUs is a fundamental challenge in high-performance computing and parallel programming.
 In this project, we implement an optimized multi-GPU logistic regression training system in CUDA.
-We evaluated and compared different strategies, including single-GPU (baseline and optimized), naive multi-GPU, and fused multi-GPU setups.
-Some optimizations include using column-major memory layouts, multi-buffer pipelining, and fused compute-communication kernels using NCCL, inspired by the paper [Optimizing Distributed ML Communication with Fused Computation-Collective Opera tions](https://arxiv.org/abs/2305.06942).
-Our main goal was to reduce communication- computation bottlenecks and scale performance with increas ing GPUs and feature sizes.
-To achieve efficient multi- GPU training, we need to optimize both single and multi- GPU inter-device communications.
+Since the emphasis is on acceleration techniques, the model is not the focus.
+Logistic Regression simplifies the training code.
+We evaluate and compare different strategies, including single-GPU (baseline and optimized), naive multi-GPU, and fused multi-GPU setups.
+Some optimizations include using column-major memory layouts, multi-buffer pipelining, and fused compute-communication kernels using NCCL, inspired by the paper [Optimizing Distributed ML Communication with Fused Computation-Collective Operations](https://arxiv.org/abs/2305.06942).
+Our main goal is to reduce communication- computation bottlenecks and scale performance with increas ing GPUs and feature sizes.
+To achieve efficient multi-GPU training, we need to optimize both single and multi-GPU inter-device communications.
 Therefore this project also demonstrates with low-level kernel code to show kernel-level optimizations.
 At the kernel level, we maximize per-GPU throughput with memory coalescing by ensuring threads in